langchain-ai/langgraph/docs/README.md

 ## Updating existing notebooks

-If you are updating an existing notebook, please make sure to remove any existing cassettes for the notebook and then run the steps from the "Adding new notebooks" section above.
+If you are updating an existing notebook, please make sure to remove any existing cassettes for the notebook in `docs/cassettes` directory (each cassette is prefixed with the notebook name), and then run the steps from the "Adding new notebooks" section above.